• Free shipping from 90€

 Go to homepage

-About colours and their compatibility for children
+About paints and their compatibility with children

 Which paints are suitable for painting baby beds?

-It is very important that the paints used in the nursery are completely VOC and solvent free.
+It is very important that the paints and varnishes used in the nursery are completely VOC and solvent free.
 VOCs are volatile organic compounds that are released by most paints as they dry.
 These volatiles are often released into the environment long after the paint has dried.
 But paints that can be used to paint a child's bed with a clear conscience have to meet completely different requirements.
 For example, the paints or varnishes used should be saliva-proof.
 Babies tend to explore their environment with their mouths.
 It would also be useful if the paint you want to repaint your baby 's bed with is antibacterial.

 What colours for children's furniture are available from MissPompadour?